-If product liability lawsuits are brought against us, we may incur substantial liabilities and may be required to limit commercialization of our products, including NUPLAZID, or development or commercialization of our other product candidates.
+If product liability lawsuits are brought against us, we may incur substantial liabilities and may be required to limit commercialization of NUPLAZID or any other product for which we obtain regulatory approval, or development or commercialization of our product candidates.

-We face an inherent risk of product liability as a result of the commercial sales of NUPLAZID and the clinical testing of our product candidates, and will face an even greater risk following commercial launch of NUPLAZID in the United States or in other jurisdictions, if approved, or if we engage in the clinical testing of new product candidates or commercialize any additional products.
+We face an inherent risk of product liability as a result of the commercial sales of NUPLAZID in the United States and the clinical testing of our product candidates, and will face an even greater risk following commercial launch of NUPLAZID in additional jurisdictions, if approved, or if we engage in the clinical testing of new product candidates or commercialize any additional products.
 For example, we may be sued if NUPLAZID or any other product we develop allegedly causes injury or is found to be otherwise unsuitable for administration in humans.
 Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability or a breach of warranties.
 Claims could also be asserted under state consumer protection acts.
 If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
 Even successful defense would require significant financial and management resources.
 Regardless of the merits or eventual outcome, liability claims may result in:

-- decreased demand for our products or product candidates that we may develop; - · injury to our reputation; - · withdrawal of clinical trial participants; - · initiation of investigations by regulators; - · costs to defend the related litigation; - · a diversion of management's time and our resources; - · substantial monetary awards to trial participants or patients; - · product recalls, withdrawals or labeling, marketing or promotional restrictions; - · loss of revenue; - · exhaustion of any available insurance and our capital resources; - the inability to commercialize our products or product candidates; and - · a decline in our stock price.
+- decreased demand for our products or product candidates that we may develop; - injury to our reputation; - withdrawal of clinical trial participants; - initiation of investigations by regulators; - costs to defend the related litigation; - a diversion of management's time and our resources; - substantial monetary awards to trial participants or patients; - product recalls, withdrawals or labeling, marketing or promotional restrictions; - loss of revenue: - exhaustion of any available insurance and our capital resources; - the inability to commercialize our products or product candidates; and - a decline in our stock price.

-Although we currently have product liability insurance that covers our clinical trials, we may need to increase and expand this coverage in connection with the commercial launch of NUPLAZID and if we commence larger scale trials and if our product candidates are approved for commercial sale.
+Although we currently have product liability insurance that covers our clinical trials and the commercialization of NUPLAZID, we may need to increase and expand this coverage, including if we commence larger scale trials and if other product candidates are approved for commercial sale.
 This insurance may be prohibitively expensive or may not fully cover our potential liabilities.
 Inability to obtain sufficient insurance coverage at an acceptable cost or otherwise to protect against potential product liability claims could prevent or inhibit the commercialization of products that we or our collaborators develop.
-If we determine that it is prudent to increase our product liability coverage due to the commercial launch of NUPLAZID in the United States or, if approved, in additional markets, we may be unable to obtain such increased coverage on acceptable terms or at all.
+If we determine that it is prudent to increase our product liability coverage, we may be unable to obtain such increased coverage on acceptable terms or at all.
 Our insurance policies also have various exclusions, and we may be subject to a product liability claim for which we have no coverage.
 Our liability could exceed our total assets if we do not prevail in a lawsuit from any injury caused by our drug products.
 Product liability claims could have a material adverse effect on our business and results of operations.